unixorn/awesome-zsh-plugins/README.md

 * [ghost-zeus](https://github.com/fontno/ghost_zeus) - Lets you use zeus with normal rails commands.
 * [gimme](https://github.com/folixg/gimme-ohmyzsh-plugin) - Manage Go installations with gimme.
 * [git-add-remote](https://github.com/caarlos0/git-add-remote) - Easily add the upstream remote to your git fork.
+* [git-aliases (mdumitru)](https://github.com/mdumitru/git-aliases) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of OMZ.
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used git commands.
 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts packaged as a plugin.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Adds ability to open a folder in your current branch on GitHub.